JamesMGreene/gh-cover-letter/GITHUB-TODO.md

    I don't collaborator permissions) from a branch _other_ than the repo's default branch (typically "master" but not always), it will incorrectly try to merge it with the default branch when I commit the auto-PR ("Propose File Change"):
      &nbsp; &nbsp; &nbsp; ![GitHub auto-PR branch bug](img/auto-fork-PR-wrong-branch.png)
+ - When viewing a patch/diff, show a control to toggle the "ignore whitespace" option (i.e. adding `?w=1` to the URL).
+   Keeping helpful features hidden is not helpful.